Volunteer Program

 • Summer volunteers must be able to commit to at least 4 hours per week.

-• Summer volunteers must be 16 or older with reliable transportation.
+• Must be 16 or older with reliable transportation.

-• Volunteers must have access to a device to use the online scheduling calendar.
+• Volunteers must have access to a device for our online calendar.

-To apply, click on the summer volunteering link below and return the completed application.
-We will accept applications for 2024 summer volunteers through April.
+We will accept applications for 2025 summer volunteers now through April.
 Once reviewed by our Volunteer Coordinator, you will be contacted if you are selected for the program.
 You will be asked to attend the next monthly orientation meeting.
 Orientations start in May.

 The Alaska Zoo is proud to provide a volunteer opportunity for young adults ages 13-15.
 This is perfect for those who are considering a future career with animals, zoos, education, or for those just looking for a fun volunteer opportunity!
 Volun-teens will have a chance to gain valuable experience and learn skills to help them in their future careers including responsibility, public speaking, how to work well with others and animal knowledge.
 Most people who work in zoos or related fields start by volunteering.
 Those who are still interested in volunteering after they turn 16 can transition into our regular Volunteer Program.

-• May 25th – Teen and parent orientation
+• May 24 – Volun-teen and parent orientation

-• July 1st-5th – Week off for 4th of July
+• July 1-4 – Week off for July 4th holiday

 For all volunteer opportunities listed above, the final determinations made regarding a volunteer’s placement in the program will be at the discretion of the Volunteer Coordinator.
 Volunteers are encouraged to be independent, with no parental supervision required while performing their volunteer duties.